Anmoldeepsingh0001/first_swift_app/README.md

 _*Code highlights*_
 @IbOutlet var lblhello :UILabel
 @IbAtion  func sayHello(sender:Any){
-lblHello.text="hello Gaspesie!"
+lblHello.text="hello Gaspe..."

-Heres is the screenshots for refernce:
+Here is the screenshot for reference of different sizes and models available for the emulators in iOS:
 ![WhatsApp Image 2021-02-03 at 10 17 10 AM](https://user-images.githubusercontent.com/74370241/106775856-855d1000-6669-11eb-8a25-5084027362f2.jpeg)